Exeter-Diabetes/SDRN-Cohort-Scripts/01-At-diagnosis/README.md

 # At-diagnosis cohort

-The 'at-diagnosis' cohort (n=XX) consists of all those in the diabetes cohort (see [flow diagram](https://github.com/Exeter-Diabetes/SDRN-Cohort-Scripts/blob/main/README.md#introduction)).
+The 'at-diagnosis' cohort (n=558,892) consists of all those in the diabetes cohort (see [flow diagram](https://github.com/Exeter-Diabetes/SDRN-Cohort-Scripts/blob/main/README.md#introduction)).
 The cohort dataset includes biomarker/comorbidity/sociodemographic info at diabetes diagnosis date.

 &nbsp;